 My itinerary in the Visayan Islands

 I could have done like most tourists, booking domestic flights and visit the country in 3 weeks by spending no more than 2 days in every place.
 Palawan, another great place of the Philippines was on my list.
-My main target being Malapascua and having heard Manila was not the nicest place of the Philippines, I looked for a flight arriving directly to Cebu and found the perfect one via South Korea (giving me the opportunity to discover Seoul during a long layover)!
+My main target being Malapascua and having heard Manila was not the nicest place in the Philippines, I looked for a flight arriving directly to Cebu and found the perfect one via South Korea (giving me the opportunity to discover Seoul during a long layover)!
 When, with deeper researches, I realised how rich of scuba diving sites the Visayas were and I wouldn’t even be able to cover everything, I decided not to fly to the further islands but to focus on this amazing archipelago and to travel slower.

 I only covered the heart of the Visayas with the islands of Cebu, Bohol, Negros and Malapascua.
-For a 1st trip in the Philippines it was actually perfect and I could spend quality time with all the fantastic people I met during this journey.
+For a 1st trip in the Philippines, it was actually perfect and I could spend quality time with all the fantastic people I met during this journey.
 Another advantage was actually to travel only by bus and ferry, which means being able to dive every day if I wanted to.
-You will find on the map below the optimized itinerary of my island hopping tour in the Visayas.
+You will find on the map below the optimised itinerary of my island hopping tour in the Visayas.

-Moalboal & Pescador Island :
+Moalboal & Pescador Island: